 This social side to gaming is something we’ve seen when we’ve carried out surveys.
 Over half of YouTube gamers say YouTube is where they connect with their gaming community.
 And almost 70% of female YouTube gamers watch gaming videos on the platform when they want to hear from people they can relate to.

 More than any other genre on YouTube, gaming content crosses national borders, and none of the usual language, time zone, and cultural barriers seem to exist.
 “We don’t have borders anymore, “ said Baldino.
 “Gaming content is relevant anywhere in the world because everyone is participating in the same games at the same time.”

 I can go anywhere in the world and run into viewers of my channel.

-“Gamers are critical and sceptical by nature,” Ash pointed out.
+“Gamers are critical and skeptical by nature,” Ash pointed out.
 That can make it difficult for marketers looking to connect with an audience who can sniff out imposters and inauthenticity a mile away.

 One way to overcome this hurdle?
 Partner with someone who has already built a relationship with the people you want to reach.
 “If you’re marketing to gamers, it’s important to have someone who has already established trust with the viewers,” Ash said.

-But with this trust comes responsibility, and everyone we spoke with emphasised the level of transparency, authenticity, and support required for a successful, symbiotic relationship between brand and creator.
+But with this trust comes responsibility, and everyone we spoke with emphasized the level of transparency, authenticity, and support required for a successful, symbiotic relationship between brand and creator.
 “Advertisers need to spend time understanding the gaming culture on YouTube before proposing sponsored content,” said the duo behind TwoPlayersOneConsole.
-“The content won’t be successful if it doesn’t mirror the way YouTube operates”.
+“The content won’t be successful if it doesn’t mirror the way YouTube operates.”